Pelton

 Pelton adjoins the Werakata State Conservation Area to the west, a protected bushland reserve that offers bushwalking and nature appreciation for residents.
 The nearest major services, including supermarkets, schools, and medical facilities, are found in Cessnock, a short drive away, while Newcastle is accessible within an hour via the Hunter Valley freeway.
 The area suits those seeking semi-rural tranquillity within reach of the Hunter Valley's acclaimed wine tourism region and the broader Newcastle–Hunter employment corridor.

-Pelton falls under postcode 2325 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Wyong electorate.
+Pelton falls under postcode 2325 and is governed by the Cessnock Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hunter, while state elections fall under the Wyong electorate.

 📍 Location